andriidemus/rmk-totem/README.md

    For additional details on entering bootloader mode and flashing firmware, refer to the [nice!nano documentation](https://nicekeyboards.com/docs/nice-nano/getting-started#flashing-firmware-and-bootloaders)

+## Edit layout
+RMK supports Vial, so you can edit layout at https://vial.rocks

 ### Tips for nRF52840

 Most nice!nano compatible boards have bootloader with SoftDevice pre-flashed.
 Since v0.7.x, RMK will remove old SoftDevice Bluetooth stack and replace it with its own.
 So if you want to rollback to v0.6.x, or switch to firmwares that use SoftDevice stack(for example, zmk), you will need to [re-flash the bootloader](https://nicekeyboards.com/docs/nice-nano/troubleshooting#my-nicenano-seems-to-be-acting-up-and-i-want-to-re-flash-the-bootloader).